Photo credit: Galina Sanaeva

 How the growers propagate and harvest their cacao impacts the final flavour.
 Choosing to propagate trees that produce aromatic cacao as opposed to trees that produce bigger pods and seeds, and harvesting them during their optimal ripeness will also ensure good tasting seeds.
 Being careful to open the pods, not to cut into the seeds or delay their arrival to the next stage, fermentation, will also maintain optimal quality of the seeds.
 Optimal growth and harvest will depend on how much resources the growers have, as well as their level of skill and education on growing cacao.

-Fermentation is very imporant in building the flavour of the final product that growers become very skilled in this area.
-If the fermentation is not carried out properly or according to the standards required, the growers may lose an entire harvest or batch of cacao, which affects their livlihood and has a great impact on their future as a cacao grower.
+Fermentation is very important in building the flavour of the final product that growers become very skilled in this area.
+If the fermentation is not carried out properly or according to the standards required, this will affect the quality of the beans and what they can be sold for, which affects their livelihood and has a great impact on their future as a cacao grower.
 Many growers have been growing and fermenting cacao for many generations, while others are quite new and still learning.
 When chocolate makers seek out quality beans in different regions of the world, working with the growers on how they want them fermented can be a challenge on both sides.
-Growers take pride in their process, while manufacturers are very specific with what flavours they are trying to achieve.
+Growers take pride in their process, while manufacturers may be very specific with what flavours they are trying to achieve.
 Changing procedures in order to change the flavour of the beans is something both parties need to work on together.
-This is why some artisan bean-to-bar makers have a direct relationship with the growers themselves.
+This is one reason some artisan bean-to-bar makers have a direct relationship with the growers themselves.

 Drying & Storing Seeds

 Once the seeds have been fermented, they are laid out to dry, either in the sun or heated underneath from a burning fire.
 Drying also is important in developing the flavour.
 Timing is important, since cacao that is dried to slowly is susceptible to mould.
-However, quickly drying the beans doesn't allow for the flavours to develop properly.
+However, quickly drying the beans doesn't allow for the flavours to develop properly, and may also trap more acidity aromas within the bean.
 Climates where rain is an issue, care needs to be taken to cover seeds before showers, or at night to prevent dew from developing on the seeds.

 Seeds are normally stored in burlap sacks, which allow for odours to pass through.
 Cacao seeds need to be stored away from strong odours, as well as from high humidity or temperature drops that may allow for the growth of moulds.

 Roasting builds the final flavour of cacao bean.
-Depending on the variety of beans, the origin, season of the harvest, and what the chocolate maker is trying to acheive, roasting times will vary.
+Depending on the variety of beans, the origin, season of the harvest, and what the chocolate maker is trying to achieve, roasting times may vary.
 Those precursor molecules developed during fermentation are transformed into the aroma and flavour of what we know as chocolate.
-If the flavours during fermentation were not optimal, roasting will likely not help the desired flavour to be acheived.
+If the flavours during fermentation were not optimal, roasting will likely not help the desired flavour to be achieved.

 The Maillard reaction also occurs between the proteins and sugars within the cacao bean, building on the flavour precursors to give us a bean with a more desirable taste.
 Roasting above 120 degrees Celsius also kills all the bacteria.